About Mariposa Butterfly Festival

 Kimberly Vaughan, 20+ year resident of Mariposa, joined the Mariposa Butterfly Festival Board in 2020 as the Creative Director.
 Serving the MBF Board has provided opportunities for Kimberly to channel her enthusiasm to bring butterfly education to classrooms, inspire global awareness about the importance of butterflies, and celebrate the rich heritage of Mariposa.

-Kimberly's impact on the community goes beyond weddings and festivals.
 She is the creative force behind numerous community events, including the Yosemite Chivalry & Fantasy Festival, Yosemite Goddess Festival, Sacramento Goddess Festival, and International Wedding Festivals across Northern California.
 Through these events, Kimberly cultivates spaces for connection, joy, and celebration, bringing people together from all walks of life.

 Michael Hall